AloisHasNeurons/TenukiGo-Pi/README.md

 ## Installation & Deployment

 ### Prerequisites (Control Machine)
-*   User with SSH access to the Raspberry Pi.
+*   User with SSH access to the Raspberry Pi (i.e. on the same network).
 *   `ansible` installed locally.
 *   `podman` or `docker` (optional, for rebuilding the application image).